CuteSuwakoFroggyThighs/Kubinashi-Randomization/README.md

 ~~Possibly in the future, I'll look into including stages from Cirno, Rumia, and Seija's respective modes.
 That's a bit more work and will require adding doors to make sure the game is always possible to complete.~~ It's done.
 Playable Cirno, Seija, and Rumia are all here.

-Futher in the future, I may attempt adding character randomization.
+~~Futher in the future, I may attempt adding character randomization.
 That will be a massive undertaking, as every stage will require a resouce allocation for each possible character, along with safe switching between everyone.
-We'll see.
+We'll see.~~ Much pain was taken but the project is finished.

 # Credits